pazguille/is-near/README.md

 # is-near

-Check if an element is near to a given point (x,y) or other element (based on pixel dimensions).
+Calculates if the mouse pointer position is near to a given element.

 ## Installation